 - Aged 65 to 74 can only contribute subject to a work test.
 This requires the individual to be “gainfully employed” for at least 40 hours in a period of not more than 30 consecutive days in the financial year.

-- From 28 days after the end of the month of turning 75 years, personal concessional contributions can no longer be made, only employer contributions and super guarantee is not required.
+- From 28 days after the end of the month of turning 75 years, personal concessional contributions can no longer be made, only mandated employer contributions and super guarantee are required.

 From 1 July 2018

 - From the 2018-19 year, unused concessional contribution limit can be carried forward for a maximum of 5 years, provided the total superannuation balance is under $500,000.
 Therefore the first year these unused amounts can be used will be in the 2019-20 year.

 Non-concessional contribution limits from 1 July 2017:

 - Annual non-concessional contribution limit reduces from $180,000 to $100,000

 - Unused limits under the ‘bring forward’ rule: After 30 June 2017 the limit is reduced from $540,000 to $300,000 available over 3 years, and is only available for under 65 year olds.
 Unused bring forward caps at 30 June 2017 are subject to transitional rules: